[5 Nights / 6 Days]

 Vintage Car Museum

 Located at a distance of merely 250kms from the Indo-Pak border the city of Jodhpur is considered to be of strategic importance.
 The city was founded by Rao Jodha Singh the Rathore Rajput ruler of Marwar after the fall of their capital of Mandore.
-Since the weather is constantly bright and sunny all year around the city is also called as the Sun City.
+Since the weather is constantly bright and sunny all year around the city is also called Sun City.
 Jodhpur has often been listed in tourism magazines and travel documentaries.

 Best tourist spots in Jodhpur: